red-elf/Versionable/README.md

 ## CMake integration

+To integrate the version for your software follow the following steps:

 Pass the values of the environment variables from the `version.sh` to the CMake script:
 ```shell
 source ../../Version/version.sh && \
   cmake -DVERSIONABLE_VERSION_PRIMARY=$VERSIONABLE_VERSION_PRIMARY \